 Just enter N and exit.

-One key benefit for IT — Secure Erasing an SSD no longer requires the 6 or more hours required for a multi-pass hard drive wipe.
-On a 256GB Kingston SSDNow V+ 100, a Secure Erase can be completed in 2 minutes.
+One key benefit for IT - Secure Erasing an SSD no longer requires the 6 or more hours required for a multi-pass wipe hard drive.
+On a 256GB Kingston SSDNow V + 100, to Secure Erase can be completed in 2 minutes.
 Some SSDs can take longer, but not nearly as long as mechanical hard drives!

 Author: Cameron Crandall - Kingston Technology